breadcat/blog.minskio.co.uk/content/quotes.md

 >Mark, be honest.
 Is this not a little bit better than being dead? <!-- that mitchell and webb look -->

+>Me?
+The one person I trusted most? <!-- poorly drawn lines -->

 >Mother, should I trust the government <!-- pink floyd -->

 >Mustn't grumble <!-- chas and dave wallop -->